bchimborazo/cloud_vm_networking_flask/README.md

 # Public Access Verification
-- Locate your VM's external ID address
+- Locate your VM's external IP address and click on it
-- Open a web browser and navigate to: http://<External_IP>:5003
+- Clicking on it will open a new broswer tab that won't generate/load a page like seen below
+- To fix this, add http:// to the start of the IP and add :5003 at the end (http://<External_IP>:5003)
-- The Flask app should load successfully
+- The Flask app should load successfully like seen in the second image below
 - Public URL: http://34.42.13.78:5003

 ![adding_port_to_IP](images/pic8.png)
 ![Deployed_flaskapp](images/pic9.png)

 # Stopping Flask
 - In the SSH terminal, press CTRL + C to stop the Flask application.
-Page should no longer load after refreshing
+Page should no longer load after refreshing.
 - Stop or delete your VM